rm-controls/rm_control/rm_dbus/README.md

-# Rm_dbus
+# rm_dbus

 ## Overview

-The rm_dbus package can read and unpack data transmitted through the serial port after pressing a button.Then assign true or false to the key variable.
+The rm_dbus package can read and unpack data transmitted through a serial port.It will always read the serial port and unpack the data as soon as it is received.
+Then assign true or false to the key variable.

-**Keywords:** read, unpack, key variable
+**Keywords:** read, unpack, serial port, key variable

 ### License